Cold wave of January 1977: Florida

 Flurries were seen in the air and on the ground a trace was reported at both Tampa and Plant City.
-West Palm Beach reported flurries in the air at 1010 UTC (5:10 a.m.
-EST) on January 19, and lasted for 1 hours and 20 minutes, ending at 1200 UTC (7 a.m.
+West Palm Beach reported flurries in the air at 11:10 UTC (6:10 a.m.
+EST) on January 19, and lasted for 1 hour and 50 minutes, ending at 13:00 UTC (8 a.m.
 EST).
 Simultaneously, snow flurries began falling in Broward and Dade counties; it was the first time snow had ever been observed at Miami.
 At Homestead, a mix of light rain and wet snow flurries fell briefly at the Homestead Air Force Base, and is regarded as the southernmost location of snowfall in the Contiguous United States.
-Prior to this event, the southernmost snow record was in Fort Myers in February 1899.
+Prior to this event, the southernmost snow record for Florida was in Fort Myers in February 1899.
 Additionally, wet snow flurries were reported at Freeport, Bahamas, on Grand Bahama, making the only known snowfall in the 358-year history of The Bahamas.

 Across the state, record low temperatures were reported.
 For much of the state, temperatures remained below freezing for 10–14 hours, and at or less than 28 F for at least four hours.
 In Pensacola, a temperature of 10 F was recorded, and was later surpassed by a mere 5 F during the Winter 1985 Arctic outbreak.
 A record low temperature of 20 F was reported in Orlando.
 Few other records were broken in North and Central Florida.
-In the Tampa Bay Area, temperatures hovered around the upper 's.
+In the Tampa Bay Area, temperatures hovered around the upper 20s (~-2°C).
 South of Tampa, record temperatures included 20 F in Devils Garden, 28 F in Fort Lauderdale, 19 F in LaBelle, and 32 F in Miami Beach.
 Other cold but not record-breaking temperatures included 24 F in Belle Glade, 28 F in Hollywood, 23 F at the Homestead Agricultural Center, 24 F in Immokalee, 31 F at the Miami International Airport, 25 F in Moore Haven, 26 F in Naples, and 25 F in North Miami Beach, and 27 F in West Palm Beach.
 Additionally, temperatures in the 40s°F (4-9°C) were reported in the Florida Keys for several hours.